-What is it about the words ‘couples therapy’ that immediately make people (husbands) think that they’re in trouble?
-Or why, when you mention to someone that you and your partner are in counseling, do you get the inevitable thousand-yard stare accompanied by an awkward head tilt?
+Why, when you mention to someone that you and your partner are in counseling, do you sometimes get that thousand-yard stare accompanied by an awkward head tilt?
 I feel like in this day and age, the idea of therapy shouldn’t be so alarming.
 In fact, isn’t therapy sort of a privilege?
 The way I see it, couples therapy is there to protect one of my most valuable investments: my marriage.

 My husband and I have been together for 12 years and married for nearly seven.
 We broke up (twice) early in our relationship and got back together (twice).
 Over time we added two kids into the mix.
 We bought a house.
 I started my own business as a professional photographer and blogger, and my husband has worked tirelessly to advance his own career.
 Life has been in session, to say the least.
 Granted, these are all blessings, but, like all families, we became very busy.
 Things like planned date nights and together-time were replaced with soccer practices, heated budget conversations and drive-by sightings of one another during our jam-packed weeks.
 Marital maintenance started falling by the wayside, and when we finally realized it, there was so much to sort that we both agreed we needed some professional help to wade through it.
 Marital counseling has been a saving grace for us, and here is why: